 - 1 tsp vanilla or vanilla-flavored stevia to taste (optional)

-- 2 – 4 Tbsp honey or stevia or other natural sweetener to taste
+- 2 – 4 Tbsp honey or stevia or other natural sweetener of choice to taste

 - ice cubes for serving glass(es)